 When the plane finally came to a juddering halt just before slipping off the end of the runway, I looked down and realized I had a tremendous erection.
 Gary slumped over his console, farted loudly, and cried.

 It had been a spectacular sideways landing and, even though it was international news for a day or two and a clear cell phone video of it went viral on YouTube, I wasn’t quite hero enough for a movie to be named after me starring Tom Hanks and directed by Clint Eastwood.
 I was nonetheless rewarded with quite an extra dollop of adoration from my family.
 When I called my wife from Lajes she shrieked “I love you, I love you, I love you!” so loudly I had to hold the phone away from my ear.
 When I got home, my daughter followed me around the house gazing at me in wonder, chin in her hands, even when I sat on the edge of the bathtub digging wax out of my ears with a Q-tip.

 A large flock of birds burst from the dense woods of the Blue Ridge foothills, as if fleeing the sudden appearance of something monstrous, and raced scattershot across the damp slate sky.
 It occurred to me, as I watched them disappear into the mist through the train window, that my attorney hadn’t once worked the Lajes landing angle at my trial.
 My heart sank as the train rocked and clackety-clacked.
 Is it possible I actually forgot to tell him about that?

 To be continued…

-© Andrew Bowers and Requiem for the Damned (The Angle of Attack: Part I), 2019.
+© Andrew Bowers and Requiem for the Damned (The Angle of Attack: Chapter 1), 2019.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Andrew Bowers and Requiem for the Damned, 2019 with appropriate and specific direction to the original content.